Wayne Cilento: Direction and choreographic career

 In the early 1980s, Cilento started building a career as a director and choreographer.
 Concert stage and television include Alicia Keys, Liza Minnelli, Chita Rivera, Donna Summer, Jonas Brothers and Pete Townshend.
 Music videos for Billy Joel's "Keeping the Faith" and Barry Manilow's "Read 'em and Weep" followed with a PBS special called Spirit - A Journey in Dance, Drums and Song and dozens of commercials, for which he has won two Clio Awards.

 He turned to full-scale musicals with the Jerry Herman revue, Jerry's Girls (with Chita Rivera) and Baby, for which he earned his second Tony nomination.
 His choreography profile increased again when he won both a Tony Award and a Drama Desk Award for the musical The Who's Tommy in 1993.
 He repeated the success in London in 1996 with a Laurence Olivier Award nomination.
 He recreated Fosse's style in the How to Succeed in Business Without Really Trying revival in 1995 and Sweet Charity and has staged two new musicals, Aida and Wicked, two of the biggest hits of the 2000s.
-Recently, he staged the hip-hop musical Holler If Ya Hear Me featuring the music of Tupac Shakur and directed the American Dance Machine 2015–16 season at The Joyce Theater.
+Cilento staged the hip-hop musical Holler If Ya Hear Me featuring the music of Tupac Shakur and directed the American Dance Machine 2015–16 season at The Joyce Theater.
+In 2023, he directed and staged the first revival of Dancin' on Broadway, which received positive reviews and 7 Chita Rivera Award nominations in recognition of its dancers.